bee-san/Polymath/content/posts/2019-09-05-learn-functional-python-in-10-minutes.md

 # 👋 Conclusion

 Functional programming is beautiful and pure.
 Functional code can be clean, but it can also be messy.
 You should use what you want to use.

-    #myemail {
-    background-color: #f0f0f0;
-    color: black;
-    padding: 15px;
-    border-radius: 25px;
-            width: 80%;
-        margin: 0 auto;
-    }
-    #little {
-    color: grey;
-        font-size: 10px;
-        }
-    #email {
-        width: 100%;
-        padding: 10px;

-        }
-    #submit {
-        width: 100%;
-        background: rgb(36,255,204);
-        }
-        #gdpr { width: 15px; height: 15px; }

-## At least this isn't a pop up! 😅

-        Sign up now and get:

-- A free 202 page book on algorithmic design paradigms
-- A free 107 page book on employability skills
-- And much more to help you become an awesome developer!

-Email

-GDPR: I consent to receive promotional emails about your products and services.
-HP

-One click unsubscribe anytime.